 Moyer said Microsoft’s Security Response Center (MSRC) made the grade this year because the job is just so hard and thankless.
 “It’s one of those classic jobs, which isn’t gross or dangerous in any way, but the overwhelmingness of the task at hand makes it so daunting that only the most intrepid would venture there.”

-ranked near the middle as the sixth-worst job in this year’s list, published in the July issue of the magazine.
+The MSRC ranked near the middle as the sixth-worst job in this year’s list, published in the July issue of the magazine.
 “We did rate the Microsoft security researcher as less-bad than the people who prepare the carcasses for dissection in biology laboratories,” Moyer said.

 The absolute worst job?
 Hazmat diver.
 “These are highly trained individuals who strap on scuba dear and dive into toxic sludge,” Moyer explained.